 Sustaining excellence and continuous process improvements are two imperative constituents of manufacturing that guarantee competitive and successful technology.
 Sustaining excellence principles widely discussed in the literature.
 For instance, the main 12 principles of manufacturing excellence to achieve sustaining excellence described by Larry Fast .
-Sustaining excellence strategy creates a special culture of the manufacturing providing world-class performance.
+Sustaining excellence strategy creates a special culture of manufacturing providing world-class performance.

 Manufacturing improvements are resulted from process changes and generally contradict to the sustaining.
 Using TRIZ contradiction categories we could define that ideal manufacturing should be changeable and sustainable at the same time.

 Process changes are always intended to increase a company’s profit and typically can be designated by two vectors: yield improvement or/and cost reduction.
 Yield – Cost diagram is shown in Fig. 1.
 Yield and cost can be successfully used as a coordinate representing process changes.
 The ideal process is located in the top left corner and corresponds to the highest possible yield and lowest possible cost.
 The real process is always located somewhere in the middle part of the chart corresponding to a certain yield that is achieved by a certain cost.
 Any change of the process can be considered as an outside impact aiming to improve either yield (vertical move) or cost (horizontal move).

 A successful outcome of the change could be shown on the diagram (Fig. 1) as any movement of the process into the top-left quarter to get close to the Ideal Process.

 An unsuccessful outcome is typically unexpected and moves the process into the bottom part of the diagram.
 Yield is the most important parameter of the process since it reflects the health and robustness of the technology.
-Therefore any yield degradation occurred due to a change implementation is classified as a failure.
+Therefore any yield degradation that occurred due to a change implementation is classified as a failure.
 It is important to mention that a yield degradation cannot be compensated by even cost reduction achieved due to change implementation.
 Yield degradation means failure.

 When a failure has already happened Problem Solving (PS) approach can be successfully applied to analyze the failure based on problem definition, root cause analysis, a model of the failure creation, and finding a solution.